Advancing Unsupervised Low-light Image Enhancement: Noise Estimation, Illumination Interpolation, and Self-Regulation: Experiment

+We have conducted experiments to demonstrate the accuracy and efficiency of our noise estimation method, which has showcased promising potential for further low-light image denoising.
+Building upon this progress, we are investigating the advantages of employing our proposed noise estimation method within a denoising-first and enhancing-later framework for low-light image enhancement.
+The datasets and training configurations are enumerated below:

+\textbf{Benchmark Datasets and Evaluation Metrics.} To rigorously evaluate the effectiveness of our proposed method in low-light image enhancement, we conducted assessments across multiple datasets.
+The evaluation encompassed well-established datasets such as MIT~\cite{bychkovsky2011learning} and LOL~\cite{wei2018deep}, renowned for their diverse light condition images.
+The MIT dataset contains noiseless low-light images, serving as a benchmark for comparison, while the LOL dataset includes images captured under various light conditions, often exhibiting significant noise.
+Additionally, we included several unpaired datasets including DICM~\cite{DICM}, LIME~\cite{LIME}, MEF~\cite{MEF}, NPE~\cite{NPE} and VV~\cite{VV} for testing directly.
+In evaluating the efficacy of our method, we employed a comprehensive set of evaluation metrics.
+This includes two full-reference metrics, PSNR and SSIM~\cite{wang2004image}, known for their precision in assessing image quality.
+Furthermore, we incorporated no-reference metrics, DE~\cite{DE}, EME~\cite{EME}, LOE~\cite{LOE} and NIQE~\cite{NIQE}, essential for evaluating images in the absence of reference images.

-\textbf{Training Configuration.} In the training process, we perform unsupervised learning on each dataset.
-The images are first clipped into patches with a size of $128\times128$ and a batch size of $16$ is used.
-We utilize Adam optimizer with an initial learning rate of $1 \times 10^{-4}$ and betas of $0.9$ and $0.999$ in our experiment.
-We employ alternating optimization of SNR and LLI.
-Specifically, in each iteration, LLI is updated 50 times followed by 50 updates to SNR.
+\textbf{Training Configuration.} During the training phase, we adopted an unsupervised learning approach tailored to each dataset.
+Initially, the images were segmented into patches, each sized at $128\times128$, and a batch size of $16$ was utilized.
+Our training process employed the Adam optimizer with an initial learning rate set at $1 \times 10^{-4}$ and betas of $0.9$ and $0.999$, a configuration that proved effective in our experiments.
+We executed alternating optimization cycles between the Self-Calibrated Denoiser (SCD) and the Learnable Illumination Interpolator(LII).
+Each optimization loop involved 50 successive updates to the LII module, followed by 50 updates to the SCD module.
+This alternating optimization strategy continued for 4000 iterations to effectively train the model.